Hellraiser: Plot

 Kirsty returns home, where Frank has killed Larry and has taken on his identity by wearing his skin.
 Julia shows her what is purported to be Frank's flayed corpse in the attic.
-Kirsty then leaves the attic, locking the door behind her.
+Julia then leaves the attic, locking the door behind her.
 The Cenobites appear and, not fooled by the deception, demand the man who "did this".
 Kirsty tries to escape, but is held by Julia and Frank.
 Frank reveals his true identity to Kirsty and, when his sexual advances are rejected, he decides to kill her to complete his rejuvenation.
 He accidentally stabs Julia instead and drains her without remorse.
 Frank chases Kirsty to the attic and, when he is about to kill her, the Cenobites appear after hearing him confess to killing her father.
 Now certain he is the one they are looking for, they ensnare him with chains with hooks and tear him to pieces.
-Ripping the puzzle box from Julia's dead hands, Kirsty banishes the Cenobites by reversing the motions needed to open the puzzle box.
+When the Cenobites double-cross Kirsty and attempt to take her, she grabs the puzzle box from Julia's dead hands and banishes them by reversing the motions needed to open the puzzle box.
 Kirsty's boyfriend Steve arrives and they both escape the collapsing house.

-Afterward, Kirsty throws the puzzle box onto a burning pyre.
-A vagrant who has been stalking Kirsty walks into the fire and retrieves the box before transforming into a winged skeleton-like creature and flying away.
+Afterwards, Kirsty throws the puzzle box onto a burning pyre.
+A vagrant who has been stalking Kirsty walks into the fire and retrieves the box before transforming into a winged skeletal creature and flying away.
 The box ends up with the same merchant who sold it to Frank, where he offers it to another customer.

 Cast

-Cenobites

-Cenobites are extra-dimensional beings who appear in the novella The Hellbound Heart, the sequels The Scarlet Gospels and Hellraiser: The Toll, and the eleven Hellraiser films.
-They are from a religious sect in Hell known as the Order of the Gash, describing themselves as "explorers in the further regions of experience", and granting sadomasochistic pleasures to those who call upon them.
-Author David McWilliam notes that the Cenobites are described in more explicitly sexual terms in the book compared with their depictions in the film adaptations.
-Julia, played by Clare Higgins, was Barker's choice to carry the series as its main antagonist after Hellbound, reducing the Cenobites to a background role.
-However, fans rallied around Pinhead as the breakout character, and Higgins declined to return to the series.
-In The Ashgate Encyclopedia of Literary and Cinematic Monsters, David McWilliam writes that the Cenobites "provide continuity across the series, as the stories become increasingly stand-alone in nature".